 We also brought free cloud monitoring for MongoDB into the new release, brought the MongoDB Atlas free tier to Google Cloud Platform and rolled out our BI connector as a managed option on MongoDB Atlas.

 And that wasn't all.
-MongoDB Stitch, the platform for your MongoDB Atlas applications, was officially made GA and MongoDB Mobile, a database for your devices and IoT systems, went into beta.
+MongoDB Stitch, the platform for your MongoDB Atlas applications, was officially made GA.
 Add to that MongoDB Atlas Enterprise that lets companies deploy to Atlas with an encryption-at-rest storage engine and bring-your-own-key management and get the most secure cloud database service anywhere.

 The release of the MongoDB Enterprise Kubernetes Operator as a beta offering was the icing on the MongoDB World cake, giving ops the ability to deploy MongoDB and OpsManager or Cloud Manager into Kubernetes clusters; yet another place you can run MongoDB!